Women say they met porn actor Jeremy for fun; rape came next

 He would follow them into the small space, lock the door behind them, use his considerable size to block them from leaving, then rape them or engage in other sexual assault, several women testified.

-Jane Doe 8 said before her assault she told Jeremy they were staying at the Loew’s Hollywood Hotel, but did not tell him the room number.
+Jane Doe 8 said that before her assault, she told Jeremy they were staying at the Loew’s Hollywood Hotel but did not tell him the room number.

 He appeared at the door the next day.

-Jeremy also gave some victims cash after the attacks, for what prosecutors said was similar reasons.
+Jeremy also gave some victims cash after the attacks for what prosecutors said were similar reasons.

-“He just out of nowhere just tossed money at me,” said a woman who got a $100 bill from Jeremy after she said he raped her in 2019 the Rainbow Bar and Grill bathroom.
+“He just out of nowhere just tossed money at me,” said a woman who got a $100 bill from Jeremy after she said he raped her in 2019 in the Rainbow Bar and Grill’s bathroom.

 The woman’s boyfriend and brother had warned her to stay away from Jeremy earlier in the evening when she asked who he was, but she took a picture with him anyway when she saw several others doing it.